xi/survivor/README.md

 inspired by Vampire Survivors.

 The player controls an automatically attacking character, with the goal to survive for as long as possible.
+At the start the character's only weapon is a shield that damages nearby enemies.
 Killed enemies drop diamonds that can be collected to gain XP.
 When the blue XP bar at the top of the screen is full the player receives a random perk:

 -	Damage is increased by 10%
 -	Max health is increased by 10%
 -	Movement speed is increased by 10%
--	Damage radius is increased by 10%
+-	Shield radius is increased by 10%
 -	Pickup radius is increased by 10%
 -	Experience from diamonds is increased by 10%
 -	Weapon cooldown is decreased by 10%